2020 Ford Bronco: Everything we know

 The Bronco is officially back – and here's what we know so far.

-Fans have been waiting a long time for Ford to revive the Bronco nameplate.
-It left the market in 1996, but it never truly left the hearts of the enthusiasts who loved it.
-In 2020, we’ll see a new one.
-Ford confirmed yesterday at the Detroit Auto Show that the iconic SUV will be back on the market, produced locally at Ford’s Michigan Assembly Plant.
+Fans have been waiting a long time for Ford to revive its iconic Bronco nameplate.
+It may have left the market in 1996, but it never truly left the hearts of the enthusiasts who loved it.
+In 2020, we’ll see an all-new version; Ford confirmed at the 2017 Detroit Auto Show that the iconic SUV will be back on the market in just a few years, and would be produced locally at Ford’s Michigan Assembly Plant.

 What is it?

+Like the Jeep Wrangler and many good off-roaders before it, Ford says that the new Bronco will be a real, no-compromise, body-on-frame 4x4 built to take on some of the toughest terrains.
+It will come with features like solid front and rear axles, and an "Air Roof;" Ford describing it as a "no-compromise midsize 4x4 utility for thrill seekers who want to venture way beyond the city."
+But it may not get a two-door option.

-Like the Jeep Wrangler and all good off-roaders before it, Ford says that the new Bronco will be a real, no-compromise, body-on-frame 4x4.
-According to Product Development Chief Raj Nair, it will reportedly share its frame with the Ranger pickup, which will make its U.S. debut just a year earlier.
-With the Jeep Wrangler switching over to aluminum for 2018, we assume the Bronco will follow it and its F-150 sibling and do the same.
+According to Product Development Chief Raj Nair, it will reportedly share its frame with the Ranger pickup, which made its debut earlier this year.
+With the Jeep Wrangler switching over to aluminum for 2018, we assume the Bronco will do the same (like the F-150) in an attempt to keep things light.

 Well, we’re not exactly sure.
-Our initial rendering proposed a Raptor-based design, but our most telling sign could come by way of Reddit (via Road & Track).
-An anonymous, but verified, designer at the Ford Development Center in Dearborn said that the new Bronco will be "very similar to the current Ford Everest," apart from a minor facelift.

-The Everest is a five-door SUV based on the current Ranger platform that is currently available in markets exclusively outside of the U.S. It was designed in Australia, built in Thailand, and uses a range of Duratorq diesel engines.
-If true, it would be a far cry from the original Bronco – something closer to the Troller is what most people were expecting.
+Our initial rendering proposed a Raptor-based design, but other rumors, by way of Reddit (via Road & Track), suggested that the Bronco could be "very similar to the current Ford Everest," apart from a minor facelift.
+The Everest, you may remember, is a five-door SUV based on the outgoing Ranger platform that is currently available in markets outside of the U.S.

+But after seeing the new Bronco under a sheet at Ford's recent press event (pictured above), we're not so sure anymore.

+The overall styling appears to be far boxier than the Everest – even edgier than our Raptor-based rendering.
+A tapered roof and a spare wheel mounted out back gives the Bronco a striking resemblance to the Jeep Wrangler – at least as far as we can tell.
+That shape also shares a number of similarities with Ford's Brazilian Troller, which has also been hinted at as inspiration for the final look.

-It’s safe to assume that Ford will probably drop an EcoBoost under the hood.
+Our best guess is that Ford will probably drop an EcoBoost engine into the bay of the new Bronco.
 The company put one in its Raptor off-roader and GT supercar, after all.
-It should produce somewhere in excess of 300 horsepower (223 kilowatts) and pump out a healthy amount of torque.
-We’ll keep our fingers crossed for a new diesel engine, as is being introduced in the 2018 F-150, but Ford is likely to drop the more-than-10-year-old Duratorq from its range.
+It should produce somewhere in excess of 325 horsepower (242 kilowatts) as well as pump out a healthy amount of torque – the Ranger Raptor produces 369 pound-feet (500 Newton-meters), for what it's worth.
+We’ll keep our fingers crossed for a new diesel engine, as was introduced in the Ranger, but Ford is likely to drop the more-than-10-year-old Duratorq from its range.

 Where will it be built?

-Both the Ranger and the Bronco will be produced at Ford’s plant in Wayne, Michigan.
-But Australia is where most of the engineering and development will reportedly take place, specifically at Ford’s Asia-Pacific Engineering Center in Victoria.
-The new Ranger will also be developed down under, considering the two will share a shortened version of the T6 platform on which the small pickup is based.
+Both the Ranger and the Bronco will be produced at Ford’s plant in Wayne, Michigan, but Australia is where most of the engineering and development will reportedly take place, specifically at Ford’s Asia-Pacific Engineering Center in Victoria.
+The new Ranger was also developed down under, and considering the two will share a shortened version of the T6 platform, we expect the Bronco to have nearly all of the same capabilities – if not more.

 How much will it cost?

-With current conversion rates, the Australian-market Ford Everest would cost around $40,000 in the U.S. Given that production will be moved to Michigan, and relative competitors like the Wrangler and 4Runner average closer to $35,000, we can guesstimate that the Bronco will do the same – dropping its starting price to the low- to mid-30s.
+With current conversion rates, the Australian-market Ford Everest would cost around $40,000 in the U.S. Given that production will be moved to Michigan, and relative competitors like the Wrangler and 4Runner average closer to $35,000, we can guesstimate that the Bronco will be about the same – dropping its starting price to the low- to mid-30s.

 When will we see it?

 Ford has the Bronco on track for a 2019 debut, likely going on sale for the 2020 model year.
 We expect to see it on display at the 2019 Detroit Auto Show, if all goes as planned.
+The Bronco will eventually be joined by a smaller, yet-to-be-named off-road SUV that will compete directly with the Jeep Renegade.